claudyus/nodeshot-fabfile/README.md

 Know Issues
 -----------

+ * During the build, after the ssl certificate generation it stops to write on STDOUT.
+If you want to keep an eye on the bulding process you can use this workaround `watch docker top <container-id>`
-Building is slow as hell.
+ * Building is slow as hell.